GhostszDev/ghs_api/README.md

 ---------------|----------------------------------------------------------------------------------------|
 user_login     | This is the email and/or username of the user who is trying to login                   |
 user_password  | This is the password that the user made to grant access to the system                  |
+gameID         | This is gameID needed to grab the users score for the current game                     |
 remember       | This allows the site to remember the user info for about 90 days as stated by wordpress|
 Returns        | All info needed for the user to have access to the site (i.e. username, ID and etc.    |